nicholasferguson/thrust-using-tbb-instead-of-GPU/ReadMe.built.with.vc2013.txt

 Essentially this project should prove that cuda files can be tested with tbb, then moved into cuda env.

-	Example.1 is an exe  ( it runs a marco polo simulation to calc pi...included as an exmple with Thrust files) This exe during build pulls in Thrust.Test.lib ... a static lib with thrust files.
+	Example.1 is an exe  ( it runs a Monte Carlo simulation to calc pi...included as an exmple with Thrust files) This exe during build pulls in Thrust.Test.lib ... a static lib with thrust files.
-		Thrust files are in CUDA toolkit.
+		Thrust files are in github Thrust.
 		Thrust.Test.lib pulls in tbb libs.
+		and Thrust.Test.lib pulls in files from cuda tool kit.

 		TBB is a cross platform parallel lib from INTEL. https://www.threadingbuildingblocks.org/